 - What happens if I can’t pay my overdraft?

-- How do I get out of a negative bank account?
+- How can I overdraft my bank account?

-- What happens if I don’t use my overdraft?
+- Do I get charged if I go into my overdraft?

 What happens if I can’t pay my overdraft?